-THEORY OF OPERATION INTRODUCTION
+THEORY OF OPERATION

+INTRODUCTION

-The AD8197 is a pin-to-pin HDMI 1.3 receive-compliant replacement for the AD8191.
-The primary function of the AD8197 is to switch one of four (HDMI or DVI) single-link sources to one output.
-Each HDMI/DVI link consists of four differential, high speed channels and four auxiliary singleended, low speed control signals.
-The high speed channels include a data-word clock and three transition minimized differential signaling (TMDS) data channels running at 10× the data-word clock frequency for data rates up to 2.25 Gbps.
+The primary function of the AD8191A is to switch one of four (HDMI or DVI) single-link sources to one output.
+Each HDMI/ DVI link consists of four differential, high speed channels and four auxiliary single-ended, low speed control signals.
+The high speed channels include a data-word clock and three transition minimized differential signaling (TMDS) data channels running at 10× the data-word clock frequency for data rates up to 1.65 Gbps.
 The four low speed control signals are 5 V tolerant bidirectional lines that can carry configuration signals, HDCP encryption, and other information, depending upon the specific application.